carlhoerberg/sprockets-urlrewriter/README.md

 Sprockets Url Rewriter
 ======================

-Rewrites relative CSS urls to absolute ones, which means that you can include, for example jQuery UI, without any modifications.
+Rewrites relative CSS urls to absolute ones, which means that you can include, for example jQuery UI, without any modifications into the asset pipeline.

 Example usage
 =============